focus-editor/focus/LOG.md

 - Don't redraw if nothing has changed

 # DONE
++ Don't change selection on ctrl+D if cursor already has selection
 + Move between panes by ctrl+arrow, move cursor horizontally by alt+arrows
 + Swap panes by ctrl+alt+arrow
 + Undo/redo